 Only a few venues/activities exist where cultured people go to enjoy themselves in the exercise of good manners and taste.
 The concert hall (classical music, including chamber music and solo recitals but not popular musics) is one such oasis.
 Charges of snobbery and elitism are commonplace when criticisms of the fine arts come into play, but the mere fact that absolutely anyone can buy a ticket and attend puts the lie to that.
 Better to focus such coarse thinking on places like golf, country, and suppers clubs that openly exclude nonmembers, typically on the basis of nonpayment of onerous membership fees.
 Other bases for exclusion I will leave alone.
 (The supposition that sophistication accompanies wealth is absurd, as anyone having acquaintance with such places can attest.)
 I note, too, that democratization of everything has brought more access to fine arts to everyone — but at a cost, namely, the manners and self-control needed for the audience space to function effectively has eroded in the last few decades.

-Is has been said that all arts aspire to the condition of music, with its unity of subject matter and form that foster direct connection to the emotions.
+Is has been said that all arts aspire to the condition of music, with its unity of subject matter and form that fosters direct connection to the emotions.
 As such, the concert artist (and ensembles) in the best case scenario casts an emotional spell over audiences.
 In response, audiences cannot sit in stony silence but should be emotionally open and engaged.
 Distractions, whether visual or aural, unavoidably dispel the tone established in performance, no matter if they happen to occur during the brief interval between movements rather than during performance.
 A noisy, extended interval where the audience coughed, fidgeted, and otherwise rearranged itself reportedly occurred after the first movement of a Mozart sonata performed by Kyung Wha Chung, and she was irritated enough to respond indelicately by upbraiding the parent of a child, the child unfortunately being among the last to be heard coughing.
 As a result, there was a palpable tension in the room that didn’t wear off, not unlike when an audience turns on a performer.

 Audience disruption at concerts is not at all unusual; in some estimations, lack of decorum has only increased over the years.
 My first memory of a concert being temporarily derailed by the audience was in the middle 1980s.
 So now the arguments are flying back and forth, such as that the audience pays to see/hear what’s offered onstage and the artist has no business complaining.
 Another goes that the artist should be operating on a lofty aesthetic plane that would disallow notice-taking of audience behavior.
 (Miles Davis is renowned and sometimes reviled for having often turned his back to the audience in performance.)
 Both quite miss the point that it is precisely an emotional circuit among composer (or by proxy, the composer’s work), performer, and audience that makes the endeavor worthwhile.
 Excellence in composition and performance are requirements, and so too is the thoughtful contribution of the audience to close the circuit.
 Suggestions that boorish behavior by audiences is irrelevant fail to account for the sensitivity needed among all parties to make the endeavor effective.